 To determine your GPA, multiply the number of grade points by the number of hours for each course.
 Add the total number of grade points; then divide by the total number of hours taken that semester.
 A grade point average calculator is also available for your use.

-Semester grade reports are posted to the University’s Office of Admissions and Records website listed above.
+Semester grade reports are posted to the University’s of the Registrar website.
 We encourage you to share the report with your parent(s) or guardian(s).
 Grades are not mailed to permanent addresses.

 If you have questions regarding your semester grade in a course, confer directly with the instructor.
 If you also believe the grade awarded is demonstrably improper by reason of capricious or arbitrary grading, you should confer directly with the instructor of the course or, if the instructor is unavailable, with the head of the department.
 If you are unable to arrive at a mutually agreeable solution, you may file a written appeal with the Capricious Grading Committee of the department offering the course.
 Prompt attention to these concerns is important.
 The appeal must be filed within six working weeks after the start of the next semester.